 The 2023 Sewanee OperaFest offers two opportunities for our applicants: they can participate as either Studio Artists or Fellow Artists.
 Read more about what those terms mean below.

 Studio Artists are singers with significant potential who are predominantly undergraduate voice majors and graduate voice students.
 OperaFest provides these artists with skill-enhancing and career development opportunities such as repertoire coaching and performances of operatic arias, art song, chamber music, and opera scenes.
 Additionally, Studio Artists participate in classes on language/diction, acting, and professional development.
 Generous scholarships are available for this program.

-Fellow Artists are advanced artists who are predominantly early in their career, current graduate students, or exceptional young artists pursuing professional training opportunities.
+Emerging Artists are advanced artists who are predominantly early in their career, current graduate students, or exceptional young artists pursuing professional training opportunities.
 OperaFest provides Fellow Artists with hands-on career development experiences, including coaching and performing of aria packages, opera scenes, and chamber music, as well as aria performances with orchestra and professional industry auditions.
 Fellow Artists will receive additional training in audition techniques and classes in language/diction, acting, and professional development classes.
-Up to five Fellows will be on partial or full scholarship.
+Up to five Emerging Artists will be chosen for the Fellowship program and will be on partial or full scholarship.

 The program is most suitable for college seniors, post-grad singers, and young professionals.

 Headshot, resume, completed online application, 2 video recordings